ps-hwilt/crisp-backend-challenge/readme.md

 ## Prerequisites

 You will need to have git and [dotnet 6 SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-And ensure that you have an apporpriate eviroment to run on.
+And ensure that you have an appropriate environment to run on.
 For example, [VSCode2022](https://visualstudio.microsoft.com/vs/), visual studio code, or Rider.

 Note that this code will only run on net6 specifically.
+Ensure you are not using an older version of dotnet core (2.1, 3.1, 5.0, etc)

 ## Background
 The purpose of this challenge is to demonstrate one's ability to code up a REST API.
-The web-application can be started with:
+The web-application is a simple Model-Controller API that currents returns a list of all the available employees.
+The task here is to build up this new API to include CRUD and a search functionality.
+There are two tables that which their schema is defined in the SQL below.

+### Notes:
+This exercise should take no more than 3 hours but feel free to invest as much time as required to complete the challenge.

 ```cmd
 dotnet run src/CRISP.BackendChallenge
 ```